nestjs/docs.nestjs.com/compiler/api/README.md

 ## <a name='TagDefinitions'></a>Tag Definitions

-This API documentation tool reads its humand-readable information from JSDoc tags.
+This API documentation tool reads its human-readable information from JSDoc tags.
-An useful resource to get started with JSDoc is the devhints.io [JSDoc cheatsheet](https://devhints.io/jsdoc).
+A useful resource to get started with JSDoc is the devhints.io [JSDoc cheatsheet](https://devhints.io/jsdoc).

 > **HINT**
 > Some tags which are part of the JSDoc specs are not supported with this generation tool.